 Cuban coffee is served at the end of a meal in tacitas (tiny cups) that are smaller than demitasse cups.
 The old-fashioned way to make cafe cubano is in a pot on the stove, though the truth is that Cubans in this country often make their coffee in Italian espresso makers.
 The tutorial below will use a Stovetop Espresso pot.

-You can best approximate the taste of Cuban coffee by using finely ground, almost powdered, Jamaican beans.
+You can best approximate the taste of Cuban coffee by using finely ground, almost powdered coffee.
 Cuban style coffee is also widely available in both whole bean and ground espresso blends.
 Cubans enjoy their coffee with generous amounts of sugar.
 I have added sugar this coffee recipe since that is how it generally is made, but if you wish to omit the sugar, that’s fine.